dotnet/docs/docs/framework/data/adonet/ef/migration-considerations.md

   The [!INCLUDE[adonet_ef](../../../../../includes/adonet-ef-md.md)] does not support a native-XML data type.
 This means that when an entity is mapped to a table with an XML column, the equivalent entity property for the XML column is a string.
 Objects can be disconnected and serialized as XML.
 For more information, see [Serializing Objects](https://docs.microsoft.com/previous-versions/dotnet/netframework-4.0/bb738446(v=vs.100)).

   If your application requires the ability to query XML data, you can still take advantage of the benefits of LINQ queries by using LINQ to XML.
-For more information, see [LINQ to XML](https://docs.microsoft.com/previous-versions/visualstudio/visual-studio-2012/bb387098(v=vs.110)).
+For more information, see [LINQ to XML (C#)](../../../../csharp/programming-guide/concepts/linq/linq-to-xml.md) or [LINQ to XML (Visual Basic)](../../../../visual-basic/programming-guide/concepts/linq/linq-to-xml.md).

 - Applications that maintain state.